Palazzo Radomiri Hotel

 Michelin Selection and What It Signals

 Palazzo Radomiri carries a MICHELIN Selected designation from the Michelin Hotels & Stays 2025 guide.
 Michelin's hotel selection sits outside its restaurant star system but follows a comparable curatorial logic: properties are assessed on quality, character, and consistency rather than scale or marketing spend.
-Being included in a region with relatively few Michelin-listed properties in any category places Palazzo Radomiri in a narrow peer set for Montenegro specifically.
+Being included in a region with relatively few Michelin-listed properties in any category places Palazzo Radomiri in a narrow comparable set for Montenegro specifically.
 For comparison, properties like Mamula Island by Banyan Tree in Mamula and Ananti Resort Residences & Beach Club in Reževići represent the newer investment tier along this coastline, while Palazzo Radomiri's selection is grounded in the historic fabric of the building rather than amenity volume.

 This distinction matters when calibrating expectations.
 Michelin's hotel guide consistently recognizes properties where a strong sense of place compensates for a limited room count or the absence of full resort infrastructure.
 Heritage palazzo hotels in the Adriatic, whether on the Dalmatian coast or here in the Bay of Kotor, tend to deliver on atmosphere and architectural specificity rather than spa square footage.
 Guests who have stayed at comparable properties, such as converted palazzi in Venice like Aman Venice or Cipriani, A Belmond Hotel, Venice, will recognize the trade-off: the building gives you something a purpose-built hotel cannot, but the operational envelope is correspondingly tighter.